• HOSPITALITY

 Location: Toronto

-We created the name and brand system for this forthcoming elevated baked goods boutique.
 The brief was to capture the warmth and nostalgia of home baking with a modern, refined touch.
-The name had to look right and sound right.
+A name that had to look right on a sign, sound right when you say it out loud, and carry genuine meaning underneath.

-Bubbameister is a Yiddish word meaning a long story or old wives’ tale, the kind a grandmother would tell.
-Across many cultures, the grandmother is the keeper of the kitchen, the source of the most comforting food you will ever eat.
-The name felt immediately right.
+Bubbameister is a Yiddish word for a long story or old wives' tale.
+The kind a grandmother would tell.
+Across cultures, the grandmother is the keeper of the kitchen and the source of the most comforting food you will ever eat.
+The name was right the moment we found it.

-Brand strategy sessions established Comfort, Trust, and Quality as the three foundations of the visual landscape.
-The result is a clean, confident identity built around a bold and recognisable form.
+Brand strategy sessions established Comfort, Trust, and Quality as the three foundations of the visual identity.
+The result is clean and confident, built around a bold and recognisable form that carries the warmth of the name without sentiment getting in the way.

 Amano Pasta